vivocha/bot-sdk/README.md

 ```

 The BotManager allows to register several BotAgents by specifying different `type` parameters (first param in `registerAgent()` method.
 E.g., `Watson`, `Dialogflow`, `WitAi`, `custom`,  ecc... ).
-In this way it is possible to have a multi-bot application instance, the BotManager will forward the requests to the correct registered bot matching the registered BotAgent `type` with the `settings.engine.type` property in BotRequests.
+In this way it is possible to have a multi-bot application instance, the BotManager will forward the requests to the correct registered bot, matching the registered BotAgent `type` with the `settings.engine.type` property in incoming BotRequests.

 ### Web API

-The BotManager `listen()` method launches a Web microservice exposing the following API endpoint:
+The BotManager `listen()` method launches a Web server microservice, exposing the following API endpoint:

 `POST /bot/message`

-Sends a `BotRequest` and reply with a `BotResponse`.
+Sends a `BotRequest` and replies with a `BotResponse`.

 Detailed info and Swagger based API description is always available at: